zchoi/zchoi.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: &nbsp;🎉🎉 Our survey “[A Survey on Post-training of Multimodal Large Language Models](https://zchoi.github.io/MMPoT-Survey/)” is now available!
+The first comprehensive survey on post-training of multimodal large language models.
+The [Paper](https://www.preprints.org/manuscript/202607.1494), [HomePage](https://zchoi.github.io/MMPoT-Survey/), and [GitHub](https://github.com/zchoi/Awesome-Post-Training-for-MLLMs) are all released!
 - *2026.04*: &nbsp;🎉🎉 One paper is accepted by **TPAMI 2026**.
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by **ACL 2026 main, Oral (top 3%)**.
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by **CVPR 2026**.